-(a) USBE and USHE staff shall coordinate access to the SSID of a public education student who later attends an institution within the Utah System of Higher Education.
+(a) USBE and USHE staff shall coordinate access to the SSID of a public education student who later attends a USHE institution.

 (b) USHE information technology systems shall utilize the SSID of all students who have previously been assigned a unique student identifier.